matfallet/Quapth_Initiation/README.md

 #### Object
   - Delete all the selected object or just annotation and detection
   - Select object by class
   - In the option "Annotation" you can do more  :
-      -"Specify annotation" : Create annotation (rectangle or eclipse) with your own mesure -Insert into hierarchy just the selected annotation, or resolve hierarchy of all annotations -Duplicate or expand/erode an annotation
+      -"Specify annotation" : Create annotation (rectangle or eclipse) with your own mesure
+      -Insert into hierarchy just the selected annotation, or resolve hierarchy of all annotations
+      -Duplicate or expand/erode an annotation
       -Merge annotation togother or split
       -Modify the shape with "Simplify shape" by creating points

 #### Measure
-  - "Show measurements map " :
+  - "Show measurements map " : Allows you to assign a colour to cells or detections with different distances (near/far)
   - "Show measurement manager" : Choose the parameters to measure

     ![image](https://user-images.githubusercontent.com/127110867/228238971-70d11fbb-4b74-4021-8ca5-ce2bb0d409c6.png)